ruchikakhandelwal/travel/_posts/2019-10-17-shivanasamudram.markdown

   <div class="carousel-cell"><img src="images/posts/shivanasamudra/gc_9.jpeg" width="120px" height="90px" /></div>
 </div>
 <h2 class="mb-3">Barachukki falls</h2>
+<p> Barachukki is located at a distance of 14 Km from gaganchukki.
+We reached there around 1:30 pm.Barachukki is a beautiful waterfall but same like gaganchukki you can see it from a distance.You can go downstairs but only upto 100 steps not below den that.
+To go downstairs there was a guard who was charging 10 rs per person.By the time we reached it was sunny if you are reaching at afternoon do not forget to carry umbrella or scarf.</p>
 <div class="carousel carousel-main carousel-shiv-4" data-flickity='{"pageDots": false }'>
   <div class="carousel-cell"><img src="images/posts/shivanasamudra/bc_1.jpeg" class="img-fluid" /></div>
   <div class="carousel-cell"><img src="images/posts/shivanasamudra/bc_2.jpeg" class="img-fluid" /></div>